If you don’t find the answer to your question here, please give us a shout at email@example.com

 Is the venue suitable for those needing disabled access?

 The venue is grass and gravel based, and as a historic building there are unfortunately some parts of the castle that are inaccessible for those with mobility issues.
 We will ensure that most activities are accessible as best we can.
 Access to the Great Hall is only up a narrow flight of stairs, so if you are interested in the talk about the Great Hall please let us know and we will ensure a guide comes down to speak with you and bring some artefacts.
+There are disabled toilets throughout the show.

 Are pets allowed?